Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Taxonomy of Practicality Isues of Adversarial Attacks Against ML-NIDS

-In problem-space adversarial attacks, the attacker modifies the actual packet to deceive the target model.
-These attacks are much more practical than feature-space attacks, as the attacker only has access to the file and not the feature vector.
-Having said that, adding perturbations to network packets is extremely difficult.
-First, the attacker must know which features, and feature transformation techniques are utilized by the target model, so that the modification of the packet produces perturbations to the features after the feature extraction phase.
-Furthermore, even if the attackers succeeded to modify the packet correctly to trick the model, these modifications will more than likely alter the network and malicious functionality of the perturbed packets \cite{rosenberg2021adversarial}.
-For example, changing flags or length values in the header will make it inaccurate, and packets with faulty headers are immediately discarded at the destination (network functionality loss).
+Furthermore, even if the attackers succeed in modifying the packet correctly to trick the model, these modifications will more than likely alter the \textbf{network and malicious functionality} of the perturbed packets \cite{rosenberg2021adversarial}.
+For example, changing flags or length values in the header will render them inaccurate, and packets with faulty headers are immediately discarded at the destination, resulting in a loss of network functionality.
 Moreover, adding perturbations to the payload of the packet could change its intended malicious functionality.
-For example, if the attackers aim for an SQL injection attack, modifying the packets' content will make them lose their hostile purpose.
-Therefore, as seen in Figure \ref{fig:Adversarial_Examples}, crafting adversarial attacks against NIDS is way more complicated compared to computer vision.
+For instance, if the attackers aim for an SQL injection attack, modifying the packet's content will most likely nullify its hostile purpose.
+It is worth mentioning that existing problem-space adversarial attacks against ML-NIDS lack evaluation of whether their generated examples maintain malicious functionality \cite{he2023adversarial}.
+This means current attacks cannot guarantee that the altered packets will still be harmful.

+Therefore, as depicted in Figure \ref{fig:Adversarial_Examples}, crafting adversarial attacks against NIDS is much more complicated compared to computer vision.
 While adding small perturbations to pixels in computer vision may not change their functionality, in the case of NIDS, such attacks can potentially alter both their malicious behavior and network functionality, as shown in Figure \ref{fig:FilePert}.